ds300/patch-package/README.md

 Patches are applied automatically by the `prepare` npm/yarn hook if you followed the set-up guide above.
-For manual use, run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use the unix `patch` command, of course.
+For manual use, run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use `git`, of course

-    patch --forward -p1 -i patches/package-name+0.44.2.patch

-### Beware whitespace

-If you edit generated patch files manually, be careful that the editor you use does not strip whitespace.
-This can cause patch application to fail.
+    git apply --ignore-whitespace patches/package-name+0.44.2.patch

 ## Benefits of patching over forking